vmmc2/Bleach-Docs/src/bleach_oop_features.md

 By using it, the progammer is able to access and modify the instance’s attributes and methods.
 Contrary to Python's approach, in Bleach the name ```self``` is mandatory if the programmer wants to refer to the current instance of the class.

 ## Inheritance
-__As we all know, inheritance is a fundamental concept in object-oriented programming which allows a class to inherit attributes and methods from another class.__
+__As is widely known, inheritance is a fundamental concept in object-oriented programming which allows a class to inherit attributes and methods from another class.__

 __The major purpose for the existence of inheritance is to promote code reuse and to establish a natural hierarchy between classes.__